Introduction to Automation

 -

 A path is a progression of a customer in a workflow.
 Each time a customer performs an action that triggers a workflow the system records it as a path of that particular workflow.
-New paths can be started event when the workflow is already triggered.
+New paths can be started even when the workflow is already triggered.
 This happens when an action limit in the trigger node is higher than 1.
 You can decide if the first path that reaches the final node terminates the remaining paths.
 This behavior is configurable in the End node.

 - Customer-oriented workflows